jepstein-eagle/adaptable/packages/adaptable/HelpREADME.md

 ## Predefined Configuration

-You can provide  Adaptable at start-up with _Predefined Configuration_ which ensures that when Adaptable first loads it contains all the objects that users need.
+You can provide  Adaptable at start-up with _Predefined Configuration_ which ensures that when Adaptable first loads it contains all the bespoke objects that your users will need.
 This includes *Entitlements*.

 [See Predefined Configuration Developer Documentation](./interfaces/_predefinedconfig_predefinedconfig_.predefinedconfig.html)